 You can expect a 28-day car impoundment and the law does not allow for a limited licence application to be made where you’ve been convicted on Driving while Disqualified (or Driving while Suspended).
 While a limited licence is not an option in these cases, there are other ways to stay on the road and it is particularly important that you get in touch with us as soon as you get charged so that we can start setting up those particular options.
 An option with which we have helped many clients with is known as ‘a section 94 application‘, where community work is imposed instead of disqualification.

 Sustained Loss of Traction, Unnecessary Exhibition of Speed, Street Racing

-These are the so called “Boy-racer” offences.
-Conviction can attract a fine of up to $4,500.00 or three months imprisonment and they carry a mandatory period of disqualification (at least six months) upon conviction.
+These are the so-called “Boy-racer” offences.
+A conviction can attract a fine of up to $4,500.00 or three months imprisonment and they carry a mandatory period of disqualification (at least six months) upon conviction.
 Again you can expect a 28-day car impoundment.
 We have successfully resolved these charges but as ever the golden rule on being stopped is ‘Don’t make any statements’.

 Speeding convictions can carry with them court imposed disqualification but that’s a rare occurrence.
 More typically our clients have a demerit point problem and a conviction will put them over the top thus leaving them suspended for three months.
 Defending these charges is a very tactical process and the chances of success are high.
 For our secrets on dealing with a speeding charge, call us.

-If you are facing a demerit point suspension and want a limited licence then we are happy to advise that there is no 28-day stand down period before you can apply.
-However, if you are cause travelling at more than 40kms over the speed limit signposted in the area, then you will likely receive and instant 28-day suspension of your drivers licence.
+If you are facing a demerit point suspension and want a limited licence then we are happy to advise that there is no 28-day stand-down period before you can apply.
+However, if you are cause travelling at more than 40kms over the speed limit signposted in the area, then you will likely receive an instant 28-day suspension of your drivers licence.

 Logbook, RUC and HMV offences